 It was not until 1961 that the Kentucky Legislature officiated the design, colors, and specifications for the state's flag.
-Major Taylor L. Davidson, while serving the Adjutant General, speerheaded the project by researching the history and early designs of the state flag.
-Harold Collins, artist, was then asked to produce three color designs to be presented to Governor Bert Combs for a decision.
+Major Taylor L. Davidson, while serving the Adjutant General, spearheaded the project by researching the history and early designs of the state flag.
+Harold Collins, the artist, was then asked to produce three-color designs to be presented to Governor Bert Combs for a decision.
 Once the design was chosen, a template was made, and then detailed specifications were transcribed by Major Davidson into a new bill.
-The bill (KRS 2.030), the first and only bill with illustrations included in to the Kentucky statute, was passed into law during the 1962 session.
+The bill (KRS 2.030), the first and only bill with illustrations included in the Kentucky statute, was passed into law during the 1962 session.

 The Kentucky Flag Before 1918

 Although Kentucky didn't have an official state flag until 1918, the state has had many flags representing various affiliations and countries flying over the bluegrass.

 The French Fleur-de-Lis Flag